Internet News

 Edited by Andy Ross

-David Simon, a former Baltimore Sun reporter and the creator of The Wire, offered a barbed put-down of bloggers during recent testimony in the Senate on the future of journalism.
-The Internet, he declared, "leeches ... reporting from mainstream news publications, whereupon aggregating websites and bloggers contribute little more than repetition, commentary, and froth.
-Meanwhile, readers acquire news from the aggregators and abandon its point of origin, namely the newspapers themselves.
-In short, the parasite is slowly killing the host."
+David Simon, a former Baltimore Sun reporter and the creator of The Wire, said the Internet "leeches ... reporting from mainstream news publications, whereupon aggregating websites and bloggers contribute little more than repetition, commentary, and froth.
+Meanwhile, readers acquire news from the aggregators and abandon its point of origin, namely the newspapers themselves."

 This image of the Internet as parasite has some foundation.
 But such statements seem as outdated as they are defensive.
-The practice of journalism, far from being leeched by the Web, is being reinvented there, with a variety of fascinating experiments in the gathering, presentation, and delivery of news.
-And unless the editors and executives at our top papers begin to take note, they will hasten their own demise.
+The practice of journalismis being reinvented by the Web.
+Unless the editors and executives at our top papers begin to take note, they will hasten their own demise.

 The two bloggers most commonly recognized as the medium's pioneers, Mickey Kaus and Andrew Sullivan, are still at it.
 Kaus, who started the blog kausfiles in 1999, is now at Slate, and Sullivan, who began The Daily Dish in 2000, now posts at The Atlantic.
 Both still use the style they helped popularize — short, sharp, conversational bursts of commentary and opinion built around links to articles, columns, documents, and other blogs.